parkrrrr/HIDScout/README.md

 The ten buttons are on the Buttons page, and have the imaginative names "Button 1" through "Button 10."
 The value is on the Generic Desktop page, again, and represents a hat switch.
 (This is the d-pad on the left side of the controller.)
 This is consistent with the controller, which has ten buttons in various places.
+In order, those buttons are A, B, X, Y, L, R, Back, Start, Left Stick, Right Stick.

 The first subcollection has an undefined usage, and contains one control representing the Z axis.
-I'm not entirely sure what this control is.
+That value represents a combination of the two triggers.
+The formula appears to be something like 0 + left trigger - right trigger.

 The second subcollection also has an undefined usage, and contains two controls representing the rX and rY axes.
 These are technically supposed to be rotational axes, but since there are two joysticks on the device, I guess they decided to tag one as rotational whether or not that made sense.
-(The right way to do this, if you're doing something similar yourself, is in Section A.5 of the USB Usage Tables document linked above.)
+This is the right stick.

 The third subcollection, shockingly, also has an undefined usage, and contains two controls representing the X and Y axes.
-This is the other joystick.
-Which is which is not apparent from this information, but could be determined once my tools include the current values of input controls.
+This is the left stick.

 ## Troubleshooting